jwong2529/notion-task-manager/README.md

 # Notion Manager

+**Now supported for Notion API version 2025-09-03**

 A Python CLI tool to quickly add entries to Notion databases, with flexible input for dates, timezones, and recurring “quick access” times.

-I'm using this script to manage assignments, deadlines, and task durations in my Notion databases through the CLI instead of the Notion UI (because it's overstimulating 😕).
+I'm using this script to manage assignments, deadlines, and task durations in my Notion databases through the CLI instead of the Notion UI.

 ---